Houet/Japon/README.md

 ##How to use it ?

 #####On Window:
-Not surprisingly for a GUI, SDGI is simple to use.
-Just find the interface.exe in SDGI directory and launch it.
+Find the interface.exe in SDGI directory and launch it.

 #####On Linux: